noteed/euranova/README.md

 are not actually updated.
 That seems awkward for really old/infrequently updated data.

+It seems that for coarser granularity (e.g. one hour, one day and more), a time series database could provide a persistent store.
+I don't know at which scale Storm would make sense but not storing data points in a time series database.

 ## Questions

 Cash registers send messages to a message bus.
 It seems a Storm spout must be